March 20, 2026

 What is an Amazon Account Level Reserve?

-Amazon’s Account Level Reserve refers to a portion of your funds that Amazon holds back temporarily instead of releasing them in your regular disbursement.
-It acts as a financial safety net to cover potential risks like returns, chargebacks, A-to-Z Guarantee claims, negative performance metrics, or suspicious activity.
-The amount and type of reserve depend on your account performance, selling history, and order volume.
+A portion of your funds that Amazon holds back temporarily as a financial safety net to cover potential risks like returns, chargebacks, A-to-Z Guarantee claims, negative performance metrics, or suspicious activity.

 How to minimize your Amazon Account Level Reserve